Chapter 17: Shenandoah II: Leadership and Survival

 two more teams of sappers and guides who were to guide conscripts into

-attack positions on C company's side of the perimeter.
+attack positions on C Company's side of the perimeter.
 This action

 further whittled down the number of guides needed to launch Triet's